ethereum/hevm/doc/src/equivalence-checking-tutorial.md

 ## Working with Raw Bytcode

+When doing equivalance checking, the returndata of the two systems are compared, and the calldata is set to be symbolic.
+This allows us to compare raw bytecode as well -- the code does not need to adhere to the Solidity ABI.
 The following contract is written in raw assembly.
 It takes the 1st byte of the calldata, multiplies it by 0, and stores it in memory, then returns this value:

 ```
 PUSH1 0x00